fabohax/r2x/README.md

 # REX: Peer-to-Peer (P2P) and Face-to-Face (F2F) Cryptocurrency Trading Platform

 Welcome to the REX project repository!
 This repository contains the **web application** of REX, built with **Next.js**.
-REX is a decentralized, reputational exchange platform focused on peer-to-peer (P2P) and face-to-face (F2F) trading, allowing users to buy and sell cryptocurrency seamlessly with minimal barriers.
+REX is a decentralized, reputational exchange platform focused on peer-to-peer (P2P) and face-to-face (F2F) trading, allowing users to buy and sell cryptocurrency/fiat seamlessly with minimal barriers.

 ## Features